 Applicants to the EMHA program at MUSC must complete:

 - MUSC MHA university application through MUSC Office of Enrollment Management

 *An application will not be considered complete unless all application materials are submitted prior to the application deadline.
-Application materials include official transcripts, official GRE or GMAT scores, reference forms, prerequisites and essay.
+Application materials include official transcripts, official GRE or GMAT scores (if applicable), reference forms, resume and essay.

 |Start Term||Application Type||Available||Deadline|